Samland-Gov/website-v3/docs/government/structure.md

 ## Departments of the Government

-To better organize the aspects of governance, the government operates in multiple departments and organisations, [See a full list of organisations](/government/organisations/).
+To better organize the aspects of governance, the government operates in multiple departments and organisations:
+[See a full list of organisations](/government/organisations/).

 ## Decision-Making

-Decisions are currently made by the Founder, guided by their discretion and the evolving goals of the governmental.
+Decisions are currently made by the Founder, guided by their discretion and the evolving goals of the government.